 Once an offense level and criminal history points are assigned, the judge refers to the sentencing guideline chart to determine the range of sentencing possibilities.
 Your attorney plays a key role in influencing where within that range the judge comes down.
 For example, a defendant given an offense level of 4 with little or no criminal history may be sentenced to anywhere from zero to six years in prison.
 Your attorney can argue for less time.

-Our Experienced Federal Criminal Defense Attorneys Will Fight for You
+Our Experienced Federal Criminal Defense Attorney Will Fight for You

 An experienced criminal defense attorney representing your interests and leading you through the federal criminal justice system is the most valuable asset you can have.
 Our firm aims to provide the most effective and result-producing sentencing advocacy through exhaustive research, the filing of academically superior briefs, motions, and the vigorous pursuit of successful negotiations with the power of full engagement.
 We take our client’s freedom seriously and litigate passionately to achieve the lowest possible sanction.